twse/random-stuff/Readable Fonts/Central European.md

 ### Polish - Typed as usual on Polish keyboards
 This language can be written when used with CP775 (Mazovia encoding).

-Adam Marczewski wrote a page containing shortcuts for Polish standard/programmer keyboards (no Apple Central Europe shortcuts).
+Adam W. Marczewski wrote a page containing shortcuts for Polish standard/programmer keyboards (no Apple Central Europe shortcuts).
 Find the shortcut list with a Microsoft Word macro in [this page](http://adsorption.org/awm/info/pl-codes.htm).

 Sławomir Stachniewicz wrote a set of file, font, keyboard and printer utilities for the Polish language - PLUTIL (1996).
 Documentation is in Polish only and also available in DOK format.
-When launched using the la encoding, the section sign (§) is placed in #167 which is used for lowercase z caron.
+When launched using the `la` encoding, the section sign (§) is placed in #167 which is used for lowercase z caron.

 [Piotr Walewski-Salecki](http://www.walewski-salecki.pl/) wrote the program Gżegżółka (2009) which converts text in various encodings.
 The program was originally called Convert 1.x through 4.x (1997-1999).
 [Home page for Gżegżółka](http://www.gzegzolka.com/), in Polish only / tylko w Polski.